Crockpot Frito Pie Recipe with ground beef, enchilada sauce, beans, ROTEL, cheese, and crispy Fritos is a new twist on a comfort food classic.

 The beef and bean mixture in this crockpot frito pie is similar to a thick chili, but with a more Mexican-inspired flavor thanks to the enchilada sauce and taco seasoning.
 For a more classic chili, give our popular crockpot chili recipe a try.

 And the addition of crunchy, cheesy, corn chips on top is just perfection.
+For another tasty fritos recipe try this easy peanut butter fritos candy.

 Give this crockpot frito casserole a try and I am sure that you will keep the easy recipe on hand to make it again and again.